suyogduttjain/click_carving/readme.txt

 After each click, you should see an updated reranking.

+Please note that the GUI is developed using Matlab, which doesn't work well with different screen sizes.
+However it should be work well for reasonable screen sizes (>15 inch screens).

 [1] Suyog Jain, Kristen Grauman, “Click Carving: Segmenting Objects in Video with Point Clicks”, Fourth AAAI Conference on Human Computation and Crowdsourcing (HCOMP), 2016.